-(1) The address of each director and executive officer is c/o ZW Data Action Technologies Inc., Room 1106, Xinghuo Keji Plaza, No. 2 Fengfu Road, Fengtai District, Beijing PRC 100070.

-(2) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of Common Stock subject to securities anticipated to be exercisable or convertible at or within 60 days of April 13, 2021, are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person.
-The indication herein that shares are anticipated to be beneficially owned is not an admission on the part of the listed stockholder that he, she or it is or will be a direct or indirect beneficial owner of those shares.

-(3) Rise King Investments Limited ("Rise King") is collectively owned by Handong Cheng, Xuanfu Liu and Zhige Zhang.
+- (1) The address of each director and executive officer is c/o ChinaNet Online Holdings, Inc., No. 9 South Min Zhuang Road, Haidian District, Beijing PRC 100195. - (2) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
+Shares of Common Stock subject to securities anticipated to be exercisable or convertible at or within 60 days of May 26, 2020, are deemed outstanding for computing the percentage of the person holding such option or warrant but are not deemed outstanding for computing the percentage of any other person.
+The indication herein that shares are anticipated to be beneficially owned is not an admission on the part of the listed stockholder that he, she or it is or will be a direct or indirect beneficial owner of those shares. - (3) Rise King Investments Limited ("Rise King") is collectively owned by Handong Cheng, Xuanfu Liu and Zhige Zhang.
 As a result, Mr. Cheng, Mr. Liu and Mr. Zhang may be deemed to be beneficial owners of the shares of our common stock held by Rise King.
 Each of Mr. Cheng, Mr. Liu and Mr. Zhang disclaim such beneficial ownership, and nothing herein shall be deemed to be an admission that Mr. Cheng, Mr. Liu or Mr. Zhang is the beneficial owner of any such shares for any purpose.
-Information regarding this beneficial owner is furnished in reliance upon the Form 4, dated August 18, 2015.

-(4) The business address of Rise King Investments Limited is P.O.
+Information regarding this beneficial owner is furnished in reliance upon the Form 4, dated August 18, 2015. - (4) The business address of Rise King Investments Limited is P.O.
 Box 957, Offshore Incorporations Center, Road Town, Tortola, British Virgin Islands.
-Information regarding this beneficial owner is furnished in reliance upon the Schedule 13D, dated July 6, 2009.

-(5) Consists of (i) 2,941,976 shares of common stock owned by Rise King and which are deemed to be beneficially owned by Mr. Cheng; (ii) 1,593,488 shares of common stock owned directly by Mr. Cheng; and (iii) options to purchase up to 23,936 shares of the Company's common stock that are exercisable within 60 days from April 13, 2021.

-(6) Consists of 221,542 shares of common stock.

-(7) Consists of (i) 884,725 shares of common stock and (ii) options to purchase up to 3,096 shares of the Company's common stock that are exercisable within 60 days from April 13, 2021.

-(8) Consists of 70,000 shares of common stock.

-(9) Consists of 120,000 shares of common stock.

-(10) Consists of (i) 2,941,976 shares of common stock owned by Rise King and which are deemed to be beneficially owned by Mr. Zhang; (ii) 23,300 shares of common stock owned directly by Mr. Zhang; and (iii) options to purchase up to 6,600 shares of the Company's common stock that are exercisable within 60 days from April 13, 2021.
+Information regarding this beneficial owner is furnished in reliance upon the Schedule 13D, dated July 6, 2009. - (5) Consists of (i) 2,941,976 shares of common stock owned by Rise King and which are deemed to be beneficially owned by Mr. Cheng; (ii) 1,593,488 shares of common stock owned directly by Mr. Cheng; and (iii) options to purchase up to 123,336 shares of the Company's common stock that are exercisable within 60 days from May 26, 2020. - (6) Consists of 221,542 shares of common stock. - (7) Consists of (i) 884,725 shares of common stock and (ii) options to purchase up to 86,336 shares of the Company's common stock that are exercisable within 60 days from May 26, 2020. - (8) Consists of 70,000 shares of common stock. - (9) Consists of 90,000 shares of common stock. - (10) Consists of (i) 2,941,976 shares of common stock owned by Rise King and which are deemed to be beneficially owned by Mr. Zhang; (ii) 23,300 shares of common stock owned directly by Mr. Zhang; and (iii) options to purchase up to 6,600 shares of the Company's common stock that are exercisable within 60 days from May 26, 2020.

-(11) Consists of (i) 2,941,976 shares of common stock owned by Rise King and which are deemed to be beneficially owned by Mr. Liu; and (ii) 50,000 shares of common stock owned directly by Mr. Liu.
-The address of Mr. Liu is Building 6, Block 3, Hanwei Guoji Guangchang Zhongguancun Kejiyuan Fengtaiyuan, Fengtai District, Beijing, PRC 100070.

-Description of Securities

-Our authorized capital stock consists of 70,000,000 shares, consisting of 50,000,000 shares of common stock par value \$.001 per share, and 20,000,000 shares of preferred stock, par value \$.001 per share.
-Pursuant to our articles of incorporation, our board of directors has the authority to provide for the issuance, in one or more series, of our authorized preferred stock and to fix or alter the rights, preferences, privileges and restrictions granted to or imposed upon any series of our preferred stock.
-As of December 31, 2020, we had 26,062,915 shares of common stock issued and outstanding.
-None of our preferred stock is currently outstanding.